Nora Eccles Harrison Cardiovascular Research & Training Institute

 There are several risk factors attributed with a higher chance of developing cardiogenic shock including age, a history of heart failure or heart attack, having diabetes or high blood pressure, and being a female.
 Making some lifestyle changes can decrease the risk of developing cardiogenic shock, such as avoiding smoking or second-hand smoke, maintaining a healthy weight, consuming less salt, cutting back on sugar and alcohol intake, and exercising regularly.

-Cardiogenic Shock Symptoms
+Signs of Cardiogenic Shock

 · Fast breathing